Another look at statistical inference with machine learning-imputed data: Related literature

-Lastly, the augmentation technique has also been utilized to improve the efficiency of Monte Carlo estimation.
-In 1982, Rothery \cite{rothery1982} considered using a \textit{control variate}, a statistic whose properties are known, to improve precision when estimating power via simulation.
-Suppose interest lies in estimating the power of a test $T$ of $H_{0}: \theta = 0$ for some scalar parameter $\theta$.
-Let $S$ denote an existing test of the same hypothesis whose power $\mu_{Z} = \mathbb{E}_{\theta}(Z)$ is known.
-Define $Y$ as an indicator that test $T$ rejects and $Z$ as an indicator that test $S$ rejects.
+Lastly, the augmentation technique has been utilized to improve the efficiency of Monte Carlo simulations.
+Rothery \cite{rothery1982} considered using a \textit{control variate}, a statistic whose properties are known, to improve precision when estimating power via simulation.
+In particular, suppose interest lies in estimating the power of a test $T$ of $H_{0}: \theta = 0$ for some scalar parameter $\theta$.
+Let $S$ denote an existing test of the same hypothesis whose power is known.
+Define $Y$ as an indicator that test $T$ rejects, $Z$ as an indicator that test $S$ rejects, and let $\mu_{Z} = \mathbb{E}_{\theta}(Z)$ denote the power of reference test $S$.
 For a set of $n$ simulation replicates, the baseline estimator of power for $T$ is simply $\overline{Y} = n^{-1}\sum_{i=1}^{n}Y_{i}$ while a control variate augmented estimator is given by:

-The variance of the augmented estimator is minimized at $\lambda^{*} = \frac{\text{Cov}(Y, Z)}{\text{Var}(Z)}$. \citep{rothery1982, davidson1992} The augmentation term in \ref{rotherty-contvar} reduces the variance of the unadjusted power estimate $\overline{Y}$ in proportion to the correlation between $Y$ and $Z$.
-Building on work from the survey sampling literature, a similar idea was later applied for semi-supervised estimation of means \cite{zhang2019semi} and for causal effect effect estimation with multiple observational data sources\cite{yang2020combining}.
+The variance of the augmented estimator is minimized at $\lambda^{*} = \frac{\text{Cov}(Y, Z)}{\text{Var}(Z)}$. \citep{rothery1982, davidson1992} The augmentation term in (\ref{rotherty-contvar}) reduces the variance of the unadjusted power estimate $\overline{Y}$ in proportion to the correlation between $Y$ and $Z$.
+Building on work from the survey sampling literature, a similar idea was later applied for semi-supervised estimation of means \cite{zhang2019semi} and for causal effect estimation with multiple observational data sources\cite{yang2020combining}.